Boeing to suspend production of 737 Max plane in January

 "Safely returning the 737 MAX to service is our top priority," Boeing said.

-The 737 Max was grounded on March 13, three days after an Ethiopian Airlines flight to Kenya crashed en route, killing all 157 people on board.
+The 737 Max was grounded on March 13, three days after an Ethiopian Airlines flight crashed en route to Kenya, killing all 157 people on board.

-The company said Monday that it continued to build new planes after the 737 Max was halted, and roughly 400 are now in storage.
-Boeing said it would prioritize the delivery of those planes instead of focusing on more production.
+The company said Monday that it continued to build planes after the program was halted and that about 400 are now in storage.
+Boeing said it would prioritize delivering those planes instead of focusing on more production.

-Boeing has said that automated anti-stall software contributed to the crashes, but a former Boeing manager recently told NBC News that he alerted the company to problems at its main factory in Washington State in the months before.
+Boeing has said automated anti-stall software contributed to the crashes, but a former Boeing manager recently told NBC News that he alerted the company to problems at its main factory in Washington state in the months before.

 The former manager, Ed Pierson, said a push to increase production of the planes had created a "factory in chaos."